Coronavirus Travel Rights

 Importantly, you can only do this if you haven't already made a claim on your policy.
 Only consider doing this if you don't have any travel still booked and if you've sorted a refund for any trips that have been cancelled, as once you've cancelled your travel insurance, it obviously won't give you any further protection.

-And if you think you might want to book a trip in the near future, consider carefully if it's worth keeping your policy anyway – getting new travel insurance can be tricky at the moment, with many providers no longer taking on new customers.
+And if you think you might want to book a trip in the near future, consider carefully if it's worth keeping your policy anyway – getting new travel insurance can be tricky at the moment, with some providers no longer taking on new customers.

 If you booked your insurance within the last 14 days, then as usual you've the right to cancel the policy under 'cooling off' rules – though firms can charge an administration fee.
 For other policies, your chances of getting a refund depend on the insurer and whether your cover is annual or single trip.

-To give you an idea of what insurers are doing, here's what some of the big firms told us back in April – though their policy may have changed since then, so it's worth checking directly (unless otherwise stated, the info for each insurer in the table below applies to all its policies):
+To give you an idea of what insurers are doing, here's what some of the big firms told us back in April – though their policies may have changed since then, so it's worth checking directly (unless otherwise stated, the info for each insurer in the table below applies to all its policies):

 Insurer Annual policies – can I get a refund?